Dog behaviour problems? Need help?

 Over-excitement with visitors

 Jumping up and non-stop barking when the doorbell rings or growling at visitors is not difficult to cure if you know how.
-It usually takes about an hour to teach owners how to gain control of their front door and window.
+It usually takes about an hour to teach owners how to gain control of their house, their front door and window.

 Separation anxiety is the result of a dog attaching itself to its owner and may result in the dog howling, barking or causing damage in the house when the owner leaves the dog for any length of time.
 By using some very simple methods you can wean your dog off you and enable it to become an independent member of your household.
 It will soon realise it doesn't have to accompany you to the bathroom!